Alexander Francis overcomes fires and inventory control issues

-So after approaching a partner in China, Lee sketched out a few designs and sent them over, only to hear back that his designs were “no problem at all” but hat he’d have to order enough to fill a container.
+So after approaching a partner in China, Lee sketched out a few designs and sent them over, only to hear back that his designs were “no problem at all” but that he’d have to order enough to fill a container.
 “I remember thinking it’s only going to cost me about £1000 for one set, and I’m sure I can put the other nine sets on eBay.
 We did, and they flew out of the door!”

-“The first year we sold 4 containers, the next we did 8, then 16, then 32… and then the next year we had a very big fire.”
+“The first year, we sold 4 containers, the next we did 8, then 16, then 32… and then the next year we had a very big fire.”

 In March 2013, Alexander Francis were stocking up for their busiest time of year.
 “We had around 14 containers come in, and more coming throughout the summer.”
 Before the rush of their busiest season kicked in however, disaster struck.
 “Sadly someone came along, broke into the warehouse, poured petrol all over our furniture and lit it.
-We lost all of the furniture and the building too” Lee reflects, “we were a growing company, it was a real kick in the nuts.”
+We lost all of the furniture and the building too.”
+Lee reflects: “We were a growing company, it was a real kick in the nuts.”

-Three years on and the brand is stronger than ever, thanks to Brightpearl.
+But three years on and the brand is stronger than ever, thanks to Brightpearl.

 Lee recalls: “We used to pass notes around the office from a sales call.
 If we had someone call in, we wouldn’t know if we’d talked to that customer before.
-We had Sage but it lacked customer management capabilities, it was mainly just for creating invoices and some of the reports were a little bit limiting”
+We had Sage but it lacked customer management capabilities, it was mainly just for creating invoices and some of the reports were a little bit limiting.”

 Around the same time, Amazon brought in Seller Ratings, grading companies on a variety of factors, and the business simply couldn’t adapt to it quickly enough.
 “Stuff was going out late, and we were waiting for stock because we were selling things that we didn’t yet have.
 We got ourselves into all kinds of mess dealing with managing our stock, and we ended up getting kicked off eBay and Amazon!”

-Crucial to their business, Amazon enables Alexander Francis to sell to the UK, Italy, France, the US, and they have now been invited to start selling to Amazon directly through Vendor Central - a testament to how far they’ve come.
+Crucial to their business, Amazon enables Alexander Francis to sell to the UK, Italy, France, the US, and they’ve now been invited to start selling to Amazon directly through Vendor Central - a testament to how far they’ve come.
 “Getting invited to Vendor Central couldn’t be better for us - and it’s something we certainly wouldn’t have been able to do without Brightpearl.”

-Not only transforming their marketplace presence, the ability to manage Sales and CRM within Brightpearl was a blessing for Alexander Francis.
+Not only transforming their marketplace presence, the ability to manage sales and CRM within Brightpearl was a blessing for Alexander Francis.
 “It used to be that you’d come in on a Monday morning, pick up your keyboard and notice that there are two sales leads hiding under there, but bringing in Brightpearl meant that things were getting done a lot more efficiently.”

 Another huge benefit Brightpearl provides is the live profit and loss reporting (P&L): “I use the P&L on a daily basis, because I can see all the invoices that have come in the door, and any goods that have gone out of the door, so I’ll know in a snapshot where we are in that month.”
-This means that Lee can forecast ahead very effectively with the P&L and create reports more easily for those long trips to the bank.